Ty Detmer: Personal life

-Detmer's brother Koy is a former NFL quarterback, and their father Sonny was a prominent San Antonio high school coach.
+Detmer's brother, Koy Detmer, is a former NFL quarterback, and their father, Sonny, was a prominent San Antonio high school coach.

+Detmer joined the Church of Jesus Christ of Latter-day Saints in February 1991.
+He later helped one of his teammates, former BYU offensive lineman, Garett Tujague, join the church, on November 5, 2009.

 Detmer was a major investor in, and employed by, the Athlete Services Division at Triton Financial Corporation from 2007 to 2009.
 After the firm collapsed, founder Kurt Barton was indicted for fraud.
 Detmer, who was not implicated in the scandal, claims to have lost more money than anyone else.
 Overly trusting of Barton, whom he met at church, Detmer became a victim of affinity fraud.